 Prior to adopting anonymous auditions in which candidates sat behind screens when they played, less than 5 percent of all musicians in these orchestras were women.
 Once blind auditions were instituted women were 50 percent more likely to make it out of the preliminary rounds and significantly more likely to ultimately win the job.
 Today, 25 percent of all musicians in these elite orchestras are women.

 The more I thought about it, the more the analogy with a musical audition unraveled.

 A musical audition asks different performers to perform a set, predetermined piece of music.
 In academic evaluation, researchers are submitting original works, and no two are alike.

-A musical audition is a solo endeavour, where you can judge the performance of the individual.
-In academics, particularly in science, you are often working with many authors, and it’s very difficult to disentagle the contributions of the authors.
+A musical audition is a solo endeavor, where you can judge the performance of the individual.
+In academics, particularly in science, you are often working with many authors, and it’s very difficult to disentangle the contributions of the authors.

 Evaluating academics isn’t like auditioning a single soloist in an orchestra.
 It’s more like digging through demo tapes of rock bands.
 And you may have heard the band before at a bar or showcase gig.

 For academics, their manuscripts and their CVs are extensively reviewed.